docker/docs/content/security/for-developers/2fa/_index.md

 ## Enable two-factor authentication

 1. Sign to your Docker Hub account.
-2. Select your username and then from the drop-down menu, select **Account Settings**.
+2. Select your avatar and then from the drop-down menu, select **Account Settings**.
 3. Select the **Security** tab and then select **Enable Two-Factor Authentication**.
     The next page reminds you to download an authenticator app.
 4. Select **Set up using an app**.